2B (Nier: Automata): Reception

-Controversy

 2B's costume design was controversial with a subset of players, who called it both overly sexualized and impractical.
 Yoko, known for making games with unabashedly adult and sexual themes, was not swayed by the criticism.
-Shortly after the game's release, a hoax in which an explicit fan-created 3D model of the character was swapped with her in-game version prompted erotic fan art.
+Prior to the game's release, a Twitter user posted a screenshot supposedly showing that 2B's in-game model had explicit details beneath her skirt.
+While later found to be a hoax, it prompted erotic fan art.
 In response, Yoko jokingly asked for the art to be collected and sent to him "in a Zip file", expressing surprise when fans complied with the request.
-In 2019, billionaire Elon Musk shared a fan-made portrait of 2B created by artist Meli Magali on Twitter, causing a widespread backlash amongst fans of the game when he refused to credit the artist.
-After a wave of support for the original creator, he deleted the post and his profile picture, a reaction described as a "Twitter tantrum".
+In 2019, billionaire Elon Musk shared a fan-made portrait of 2B created by artist Meli Magali on Twitter, causing a widespread backlash amongst fans of the game when he refused to credit the artist; he later deleted the post.